ycpcs/cs320-spring2016/lectures/lecture06.md

 Goals for the design model:

-> 1. Design a system that will solve the problem (In enough detail that the implementation should flow easily from the design)
+> 1. Design a system that will solve the problem (with enough detail that the implementation should flow easily from the design).
 >
-> 2. Design a system that is easy to change
+> 2. Design a system that is easy to change.

 Goal \#1 should be fairly obvious - there's no point in building incorrect software.